https://www.deakin.edu.au/__data/assets/image/0011/2668637/Fish_banner_950x475.jpg

 One way is to examine the body size trends in fish species that are not targeted by fisheries.
 Several fish species in French rivers, for example, are not exploited by fisheries but have decreased in size over several decades while their environment has grown warmer.

 Another way is to examine fish under controlled conditions, by manipulating water temperature and studying the impact on fish size.
-Such experiments have shown that fish do indeed end up smaller in body size when kept under warm conditions, and the trend is so common it has been given a name: the ‘temperature–size rule’.
+Such experiments have shown that fish indeed become smaller in warmer conditions, and the trend is so common it has been given a name: the ‘temperature–size rule’.

 Supply and demand